kerski/pbi-dataops-monitoring/README.md

 ## Installation

-1. Download the appropriate .pbit file from the latest Release section.
+1. Download the appropriate .pbit file from the <a href="https://github.com/kerski/pbi-dataops-monitoring/releases" target="_blank">latest Release section</a>.

 2. Open the .pbit template.